-I drink atleast 1 cup / day.
+I drink at least 1 cup a day.
 Instead of afternoon tea – I have afternoon broth!

-Bone broths are so easy to make and are a really affordable way to include nutrient-dense foods in your little one’s diet.
+Bone broths are so easy to make and are a really affordable way to include nutrient-dense foods in you and your little one’s diet.

 They are an immune boosting, rich source of easily absorbed calcium, magnesium, phosphorous and other trace minerals that support the adrenal glands and the growth of strong bones and teeth.

 The gelatine which leaches from the bones is a good source of protein.
 Geltaine also supports the body’s connective tissues, promotes healthy hair, skin, teeth and nails, improves digestion, allergies, immune health, brain health, and much more.

 I am particularly excited by the fact that bone broths can be made from food that you, or the butcher, would otherwise throw away.
 Whenever you have a roast chicken, a lamb stew or any other meal that includes meat with a bone – keep the bones in a Stasher bag in your freezer.
 When you have approximately 2kg’s of bones, put them in a slow cooker and make a large pot of bone broth.

 Alternatively ask your local butcher for a bag of bones – they are incredibly cheap!
 You can also use bones with the meat still on (like a whole chicken) which will make a really rich bonebroth – and there will be ready-cooked meat for you to add to other meals!

 These measurements are for a 6.5 liter slow cooker.

 You can also prepare the stock on the stove top following the same procedure.
 The pot you cook the stock in should be covered and allowed to simmer on the lowest possible stove setting for 12 hours in total.